 Print deadlines could still occasionally catch the magazine out.
-One piece in July 1988 contained what was clearly a hastily rewritten piece noting the significance of Kylie Minogue entering at Number 2 that week.
-Seven days later Alan explained that the entire column was supposed to centre around her becoming the first woman ever to enter the charts at Number One, only for Yazz to beat her at the death, the news arriving too late for any substantial changes to be made.
+One edition in July 1988 contained what was clearly a hastily rewritten piece noting the significance of Kylie Minogue entering at Number 2 that week.
+Seven days later Alan explained that the entire column was supposed to centre around her becoming the first woman ever to enter the charts at Number One, only for Yazz to beat her to the top of the charts at the death, the news arriving too late for any substantial changes to be made.

 Record Mirror closed in April 1991, the folding of the magazine so sudden that it was acknowledged by a single stop press line at the very back of the final issue.

-Happily having contributed to the sister publication for several years, Alan Jones was one of a number of assets which seamlessly moved across to industry weekly newspaper Music Week and where his column has appeared in one form or another ever since.
+So while Record Mirror was a sad loss, Alan Jones was already placed to seamlessly carry on his analysis.
+Music Week is where his column has appeared in one form or another ever since.
 For 41 years now, without ever missing an entry, Alan Jones has tracked the British charts, helped define the record books and set the standard for the level of detail with which it is possible to analyse the weekly lists of best-selling singles and albums.
 Throughout this time he has remained something of an enigma.
 Only ever once taking a picture byline.
 I'd suggested before that he had very little profile beyond this although as the man himself recounts: